-He worked at the Council on Compulsive Gambling of New Jersey for many years; served on the Board of Directors of the National Council on Problem Gambling from 2009 through 2015, including as vice president; Jeff had been chairman of the Problem Gambling Awareness Month campaign for the last 6 years and served on many NCPG Committees including Help-line, Education, Bylaws, Prevention, Recovery, SPRIG and Affiliates.
+He worked at the Council on Compulsive Gambling of New Jersey for many years and served on the Board of Directors of the National Council on Problem Gambling from 2009 through 2015, including as vice president.
+Jeff had been chairman of the Problem Gambling Awareness Month campaign for the last 6 years and served on many NCPG Committees including Helpline, Education, Bylaws, Prevention, Recovery, Responsible Gaming and Affiliates.
 Jeff was also president of the American Certification Board for many years and vice president of the International Gambling Counselor Certification Board after the merger of the two organizations.

 Most importantly, Jeff inspired many people with his intellect, his dedication to recovery, and his compassion.
 Jeff was such an extraordinary person, his passing is a truly great loss to the problem gambling community as a whole.
 He will be profoundly missed by everyone whose lives he touched.